 In 2020, the 28 projectors that illuminate the steps in the outstretched portions of the four pillars will be replaced to reduce the installed power by 80%.

 On 31 December 1999 at the approach of midnight, the entire world will discover the beacon and the Tower's sparking lights.

 The beacon, sending out two light beams with a reach of 80 kilometres, is composed of 4 "marine" motorised projectors.
 They are operated by automatically piloted computer programs.
 Since their rotation sweep is 90°, they are synchronized to form a double beam in a cross that pivots around 360°.

 The xenon 6000 watt lamps were chosen for their longevity, around 1,200 hours.
 The lamps are cooled to prevent overheating and a heating system is activated when the temperatures drop below zero Centigrade whilst the lights are off.

 This beacon resonates the image of Gustave Eiffel's Tower itself as a universal and symbolic landmark.

 The sparkling lights are superimposed over the golden lighting, they bring the monument to life for 5 minutes every hour on the hour once the Tower has been lit up until 1 am.

-To finalize the show, the gold lights were shut down and only the sparkling lights performed, ten minutes of magic never seen before, breathtaking.
+To finalize the show, the gold lights were shut down and only the sparkling lights performed, five minutes of magic never seen before, breathtaking.